 When people use cannabis very regularly for many years it can have a negative impact on the health of their brain.
-A small structure deep within the brain called the hippocampus (a key brain region for memory, learning, and emotional processing) is particularly vulnerable to the effects of heavy cannabis use.
+A small structure deep within the brain called the hippocampus (a key brain region for memory, learning and emotional processing) is particularly vulnerable to the effects of long-term heavy cannabis use.

 This study has been approved by the Monash University Human Research Ethics Committee (MUHREC): Project Number: 12563